BrianNathanWhite/BrianNathanWhite.github.io/_pages/teaching.md

 ---

- - Hiring Committees: Served on hiring committees for biostatistician positions at Wake Forest School of Medicine, participating in candidate pre-screening, evaluation and interviews.
+ - Served on hiring committees for biostatistician positions at Wake Forest School of Medicine, participating in candidate pre-screening, evaluation and interviews.

 ### The University of North Carolina at Chapel Hill

+---

  - Mentored incomming Ph.D. students and provided prospective students with advice.

 ### Wake Forest University

+---

  - Served on the Graduate Honor Council during the 2019-2020 academic year.